WayScience/pairwise_compare/README.md

 If you choose to interact with another component of the tool, then there will be less input validation safeguards available.

 ## Installation
-In Python 3.10 to 3.12, inclusive, you can install this tool with either of the following commands:<br>
+For Python versions 3.10 through 3.12 (inclusive), you can install this tool with either of the following commands:<br>
 `pip install pairwise-compare`<br>
 `pip install git+https://github.com/WayScience/pairwise_compare.git`<br>
 <br>